Kim Abeles: Collaborative work

 Abeles has worked with several educational organizations and schools to collaborate on installations and exhibitions.
 She has worked with the multiple art centers like: The Contemporary Art Center in Cincinnati, Community Arts Resource in Santa Monica, Orange Country Museum of Art Teen Council, the California Science Center, and the CU Museum of Natural History in Boulder.
 Her more defining collaborators include the Bureau of Automotive Repair, the Santa Monica Bay Restoration Project, and the Lakota Indians of South Dakota.

+She has also collaborated in projects with agencies to ensure raising awareness for different topics such as pollution control agencies, museums, health clinics, etc.

 The Smog Collector

 In 1987, her work Smog Collector caught national and international attention, mentioned in Newsweek, National Public Radio, CBS Evening News, and The Wall Street Journal.
+Abeles accreits this piece as a tribute to what she first noticed upon moving into her new art studio in the city of Los Angeles- the smog.
 Abeles created an innovative technique, using stencils and adhesives to collect smog particulate and produce symbols and images.
 Abeles was motivated to create the project through her own curiosity and the effects of a year-long protest against a factory near her home that she said was "spewing formaldehyde".
 She considers the work an ongoing series to which she is currently contributing.

+Her work was memorialized in the book, Kim Abeles: Smog Collectors, 1987-2020.